cloudnative-pg/cloudnative-pg/docs/src/rolling_update.md

 - a change on the `Cluster` `.spec.resources` values

+- a change in size of the persistent volume claim on AKS

 - after the operator is updated, to ensure the Pods run the latest instance manager (unless [in-place updates are enabled](installation_upgrade.md#in-place-updates-of-the-instance-manager)).